wescale/kubernetes-formation/exercice-guestbook-go/README.md

 Use the `redis-master-deploy.yaml` file to create a Deployment and Redis master .
 The pod runs a Redis key-value server in a container.
 Using a deployment is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).

-1. Use the "redis-master-deploy.yaml" file to create the Redis master deployment in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command:
+1. Use the "redis-master-deploy.yaml" file to create the Redis master deployment in your Kubernetes cluster by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl create -f redis-master-deploy.yaml
+    $ kubectl apply -f redis-master-deploy.yaml
     ```

 2. To verify that the redis-master controller is up, list the deployments you created in the cluster with the `kubectl get deployment` command(if you don't specify a `--namespace`, the `default` namespace will be used.
 The same below):